 How much does it cost to visit Goa would also depend on the accommodation you choose Here’s a quick tip from my side: If you are travelling in as a couple or group, you can either book an entire apartment, choose a guest house or stay in a budget hotel.

 If you are travelling alone, the best way to cut accommodation costs is to crash in a hostel.
 The most amazing part about Goa is that it has some of the best backpacker hostels.
 These hostels are safe, well maintained and a complete value for money.
 Of all the hostels I have stayed, I have put down the best ones in this blog.
 Check it out to find the one that suits you the best.

 |Budget Hotels/ Guest Houses/ Apartments|

 How to move around Goa, without paying too much?

 Another major factor that determines the answer to your question of how much does a Goa trip cost, is the type of transportation option you choose.

 When you are travelling within Goa, there are several options you can choose from There are local buses, ferries, taxis and autos.
 Below I have given a brief overview of each of these options and the costs associated with each one of these.

-Local Buses in Goa
+Hop onto the Local Buses in Goa

 Local buses are one of the best and cheapest modes of travelling in Goa.
 Goa has a great network of buses.
 There are plenty of buses that ply between 7 am to 7 pm.
 So, whether you wish to travel to the beaches or just explore the local culture, I suggest you take the buses.